Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/01-basic/README.md

   - It's already hashed (cache-busting strategy to bypass the browser cache completely).
   - File is minified.
+  - It also adds a polyfill (via runtime IIFE) to add support for browsers that don't support natively `modulepreload`.
+It basically adds support to eagerly-download `<link>` assets in parallel mode meanwhile the app is being loaded and thus, reducing loading and processing time of scripts.

   This bundle has been created using `rollup` under the hood.